| England vs USA I Venice Cup - Round 13 A match between two teams high in the standings will usually

 ruff.
 Although declarer now has a major-suit squeeze on West, she

+went one down for minus 50.
 When Karen McCallum played Three Diamonds, she won the opening

 lead of the heart king at trick one, played two top diamonds, a club